 So-so salaries, satisfying careers: what graduate engineers think of their jobs

-Many commented that, while salaries can’t compete with areas such as investment banking, the interesting work and potential for a reasonable work/life balance more than made up for this.
-Typical comments included:
+When asked about their salaries, several graduates commented that while what they earn can’t compete with areas such as investment banking, the interesting work and potential for a reasonable work/life balance more than made up for this.
+Their comments include:

 - Go for it: for work/life balance and the interest factor nothing else compares!

 - Well paid, challenging and you are able to have a life as well, unlike other jobs eg investment banking.

 - Consider your motivations.
 The engineering sector will never pay as highly as other sectors, but the work can be very interesting and engaging.
 If interesting work is more important to you than the highest possible salary, the engineering sector is worth looking at.

 - You've got to enjoy your job; engineering gives me satisfaction as I am always dealing with real situations where I can improve and influence.

 - If you are looking for big salaries straight away it’s the wrong sector for you.
 It’s paid above the national average and there is a nice work/life balance.
 High salary jobs straight out of university come with long hours and a poor work/life balance.
 I think it depends on your priorities and personal situation.